alinix1/showcase-project-fe/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- NOTES -->

 ## Notes

 I was responsible for applying previous concepts and leveraging past projects to create a full-stack application, including an Express.js server, and deployed using Heroku.
 I completed the project in less than a week.
 It was rewarding to be able to apply the learned technologies in this mod 🎉

 ## Feature Overview

 - React framework
 - React Router
 - Redux
 - Express.js server
 - Testing with Cypress
 - Typechecking with PropTypes
 - Deployment on Vercel and Heroku

 ## Wins:

-* Getting more comfortable with using Router and conditional rendering
+- Getting more comfortable with using Router and conditional rendering
-* Completing this project in a short amount of time!
+- Completing this project in a short amount of time!
-* Refactored using Redux for global state management with help
+- Refactored using Redux for global state management with help

 ## Challenges:

-* Ternary operators and conditional logic for the toggle heart functionality
+- Ternary operators and conditional logic for the toggle heart functionality

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Roadmap

-- [X] Refactor using Hooks
+- [x] Refactor using Hooks
+- [ ] Use Spotify API to allow a user to play the selected song card
 - [ ] Add more songs
-- [ ] Build functionality to allow a user to play the selected song

 <!-- ACKNOWLEDGMENTS -->

 ## Acknowledgments

 Used the following resources during the project:

 - [![MDN Docs][mdn-shield]][mdn]
 - [![Turing School](https://img.shields.io/badge/Turing_School-030303?style=for-the-badge)](https://turing.edu/)

 <!-- CONTACT -->

 ## Contact

 Ali Nix | [![LinkedIn][linkedin-shield]][linkedin-url1]